vasudevan-s/DummyJSON-Rest-API-RestAssured/README.md

 # DummyJSON-Rest-API-RestAssured
- This is a API RESTAssured project targeting Dummy JSON REST API
+ This is a RESTAssured project targeting Dummy JSON REST API